 - etc., etc., etc.,

-My guess would be that the banks don’t actually have thousands of Warehouses where all this paper is stored, what actually happens is the papers are scanned, and then destroyed, so we are now killing trees for no reason?
+I would guess that the banks don’t have thousands of Warehouses where all this paper is stored, what happens is the papers are scanned, and then destroyed, so we are now killing trees for no reason?
 Banks are also encouraging their clients to stop getting paper statements (where encouraging means charging you for paper statements).

 Anyone working in the banking industry care to explain to me the love of paper, and whether all of these forms and such are actually stored in hard copy, or whether they are actually stored digitally?